America’s Militarized Police

 I think the next day after the whole world was like, what are you guys doing in Ferguson?

 The governor of Missouri told the Ferguson Police Department to stand down and send out the Missouri Highway Patrol.
+And they

-they basically walked step in step with the protesters, the peaceful protesters, and they used that law enforcement tactic.
+They basically walked step in step with the protesters, the peaceful protesters, and they used that law enforcement tactic.
+And apparently it was to pretty good effect.

-Yeah, I mean, one thing is for sure is that it's led to
+Yeah.
+I mean, one thing is for sure is that it's led to

 the killing of a lot more citizens by the police.

 And this is a pretty shocking stat.
+And, you know, anytime you're comparing the U.K.

-And, you know, anytime you're comparing the UK to the United States, it's, I mean, some people might say that's not a fair comparison because they just do things so differently, but that's kind of the point in, you know, delivering these statistics.
+I mean, some people might say that's not a fair comparison because they just do things so differently.
+But that's kind of the point in, you know, delivering these statistics.

-So The Guardian reported that in the first, very first month, in January only of 2015, American police killed more U.S.
+So The Guardian reported that in the first very first month, in January only of 2015, American police killed more U.S. citizens than police in the U.K.

 had in the last 24 years combined.
+Yeah.

-One month, 24 years.
+One month?
+24 years.
+Right.

 And those are typically